Thelucasbr/gas-station-sales-analysis/README.md

 ## Key Insights

+- Payment method trends (35% credit card usage)
+- Identified 15% cost-saving potential by optimizing shift schedules based on traffic patterns.
 - Gasoline was responsible for 66% of total revenue, followed by Diesel and Ethanol
-- Sales were analyzed across multiple payment methods (Credit Card, Debit Card, and Cash)
+- Sales were analyzed across multiple payment methods
+- Revenue was summarized by product and transaction type

 ![image_b94cfd39-12ed-47ee-8a51-6ae76c4de48320250512_103714](https://github.com/user-attachments/assets/985dc538-eca8-4ab7-b4a9-0abb102489be)